Stability criteria for singularly perturbed impulsive linear switched systems: Applications

-Concerning the point $(ii)$, one can easily verify in this case that each matrix $M_k$ is Hurwitz.
-Given that $\bar\Sigma_{\tau}$ is one-dimensional, it is necessary ES, and the conclusion follows from~Theorem~\ref{main theorem-sufficient}. \end{proof} \begin{remark} Note that in general the condition that the spectral radius of $M_{11}^{-1}M_{12}N_{22}^{-1}N_{21}$ is smaller than one is not a sufficient condition for $ \Sigma^{\e}_{\tau}$ to be exponentially stable (see \cite[Example 19]{haidar2024necessary}). \end{remark}
+is unbounded, and then thanks to Remark~\ref{lemma:checkbar}, $\bar\Sigma_{\tau}$ is EU.
+By Theorem~\ref{main theorem-necessary} it follows that $\Sigma^{\e}_{\tau}$ is EU for every $\tau> 0$ and for every $\e>0$ small enough. \\ Concerning the point $(ii)$, one can easily verify in this case that each matrix $M_k$ is Hurwitz.
+Given that $\bar\Sigma_{\tau}$ is one-dimensional, it is necessary ES, and the conclusion follows from~Theorem~\ref{main theorem-sufficient}. \end{proof} \begin{remark} Note that in general the condition that the spectral radius of $M_{11}^{-1}M_{12}N_{22}^{-1}N_{21}$ is smaller than one for every $M,N\in{\cal M}$ is not a sufficient condition for $ \Sigma^{\e}_{\tau}$ to be exponentially stable (see \cite[Example 19]{haidar2024necessary}). \end{remark}